 Later post wedding, I have tried SOUTH BEACH diet in late 2009 but didn’t follow the rules correctly.
 Since I was newly married then and my husband dearie was so eager to show me around US, I used every possible biz trip of his to tag behind and visited new cities.
 I ate, ate and ate – That’s what I did the entire first year of marriage.Then I got pregnant with my son in early 2010 and now after my baby is 6 months old, I am back to South beach diet and this time, I have decided to stay committed and follow the rules as I have lots of flesh to shed. 🙂

-When hungry, I get terrible headaches, become moody and cann’t think straight.
+When hungry, I get terrible headaches, become moody and can’t think straight.
 I am sure that’s the case with most of us.
 For people like me, this diet would be super exciting as we get to eat 5 times a times, 3 meals and 2 snacks.
 There are 3 phases in this diet and they have given the lists of food to enjoy and the list of food to avoid in each phase.
 They say that first 2 weeks are the toughest as we need to avoice rice, pasta, bread, corns, carrots, beets, peas and potatoes.
 As I said in the beginning of my post, I failed when I started this diet in 2009 but over the months, I read a lot on what to eat, how to make delicious meal, tweak other cuisines in a way that suits our Indian palate without breaking the rules of the diet and how to incorporate Indian dishes to it.
 So this time, there is no looking back and I am loving the food and my husband has now joined hands with me after seeing the weight I lost in just 2 weeks.

 Apart from this diet, I also do cardio circuit with few DVDs I bought and once a while, I do swimming too.
 But the workout parts has been quite sporadic as it revolves around my son’s sleeping schedules and my cooking schedules.
 One thing I learnt to be successful in this diet is to plan and cook ahead.
 We could freeze few foods too and also I forgot to tell you, there is also dessert in this diet.
 I have just tried making their granula and its yum-o-good.

 The post for today is Bok-choy shrimp (Phase 1 dish).
 I have never cooked with bok-choy , so I asked a fellow Asian shopper on how to cut them.
 She suggested just clean ans use the entire plant (both bulb and leaves).
 When I found this recipe, I was curious to try my hands on it and I cooked it right away.
 Such a simple dish, very tasty and quite filling too.
 You could add little more water and serve it a heart-filling soup as well.
-I ate bok-choy shrimp with raddichio-endive salad and later for dessert had 1 tablespoon of South beach diet granula with 1/4 cup non-fat yogurt.
+I ate bok-choy shrimp with raddichio-endive salad and later for dessert had 1 tablespoon of South beach diet granula with 1/4 cup non-fat yogurt (homemade yogurt).

-1 tablespoon or less extra virgin olive oil
+- 1 tbsp extra virgin olive oil

-2 teaspoon chili flakes
+- 2 tsp chili flakes

-2 garlic cloves
+- 2 garlic cloves

-1 medium onion – thinly sliced
+- 1 medium onion thinly sliced

-1 tablespoon low sodium soy sauce
+- 1 tbsp low sodium soy sauce

-Thaw the frozen shrimp in hot water or refrigerator overnight or if using the fresh ones, clean and de-vein.
+- Thaw the frozen shrimp in hot water or refrigerator overnight or if using the fresh ones, clean and de-vein.
 Set them aside.
 Heat oil in large wok and add garlic, cook for 30 seconds.
-Throw in the chilli flakes and onions, cook for another 2-3minutes.
+Throw in the chilli flakes and onions, cook for another 2-3 minutes.
 Add the shrimp and cook for 5 minutes.
 Remove and set aside.To the same wok,add the chopped bok-choy and soy sauce and cook till tender for 5 minutes.
 Mix in the shrimp mixture and salt to taste.
 Stir and serve with any salad of your choice.